-- 1) Reduced Performance: An unfavorable decision would create a two-tiered stable value portfolio structure.
-There would be efficient (higher return) portfolios for large plans (plans with more than \$25 million in stable value assets), and less efficient (lower return) portfolios for small- and mid-sized plans.
-This would negatively impact small- and mid-sized plans, and provide only the largest plans the opportunity to realize the most attractive returns in the stable value marketplace. - 2) Increased Risk: In addition to access to higher return portfolios, large plans would also be able to more broadly diversify their portfolios, thereby, reducing the risk to plan participants.
-It is estimated that small- to mid- sized plans will only be able to diversify among 15-25 different issuers while large plans will have the ability to diversify among hundreds of different issuers.
+1) Reduced Performance: An unfavorable decision would create a two-tiered stable value portfolio structure.
+There would be efficient (higher return)

+Mr. Lawrence W. Smith Director of Technical Application and Implementation Activities Financial Accounting Standards Board January 27, 2005 Page 2 portfolios for large plans (plans with more than \$25 million in stable value assets), and less efficient (lower return) portfolios for small- and mid-sized plans.
+This would negatively impact small- and mid-sized plans, and provide only the largest plans the opportunity to realize the most attractive returns in the stable value marketplace.

+- 2) Increased Risk: In addition to access to higher return portfolios, large plans would also be able to more broadly diversify their portfolios, thereby, reducing the risk to plan participants.
+It is estimated that small- to mid- sized plans will only be able to diversify among 15-25 different issuers while large plans will have to ability to diversify among hundreds of different issuers.
 Also, fund managers such as ICMA-RC who set high credit quality standards may then be forced to purchase securities of lower-rated firms in order to meet the Fund's investment demands. - 3) Increased Cost: An unfavorable decision by the FASB would increase the cost of stable value investing for participants, plan sponsors and plan providers.
 ICMA-RC anticipates increased administrative and operational costs resulting from a decision to change accounting procedures for commingled stable value funds.
 Increased costs from the employer and ICMA-RC will reduce the rate of return to investors even further.